AP English Literature

 - Optional bonus assignments and an in-depth extra credit vocabulary prompt of the week.

-- OR a portion of a longer writing assignment, including a mandatory 8-10-page midterm literary analysis paper which prepares students to write at a college level.
+- OR a portion of a longer writing assignment, including a 6-10-page midterm literary analysis paper which prepares students to write at a college level.

 - Homework will be assigned/due weekly on our course website.
 I will also send out a weekly homework update email to both students AND parents!
 I provide regular, clear communication to ensure everyone is “in the loop.”
 By featuring ONE weekly due date for ALL weekly homework, students have the maximum amount of flexibility; this is helpful for busy students who have a variety of commitments.
 I am always happy to help students with time management as needed.